Jhana 8 logo with lotus leaf.

 Wat Ram Poeng Meditation Retreat

-Other Meditation Retreats listed here >
+All our Meditation Retreats listed here >

 Wat Ram Poeng Meditation Retreat, Chiang Mai, Thailand

 “Monastery in memory of” (King Yod Chiengrai established the monastery in 1492 in memory of his father.)
-This temple is also known as ‘Wat Tapotaram‘ (“Monastery of ascetic practice”) and lastly, ‘Northern Insight Meditation Center
+This temple is also known as ‘Wat Tapotaram’ (“Monastery of ascetic practice”) and lastly, ‘Northern Insight Meditation Center’

-Tambon Suthep, Amper Muang, Chiang Mai 50000
+Tambon Suthep, Amper Muang, Chiang Mai 50000.
+Telephone: (053) 278-620

 Instruction and advice are given during daily interviews.
 Dhamma talks in Thai are presented on the night before Wan Phra.